PythonCodeClub/copains-friends/docs/index.md

 *   Quickly browsed data frames
 *   How to split text strings to seperate information
 *   Required review of data types and information types for Python.
+*   Made a doodle poll to get feedback and what time works best...
+It seem it will be Tuesday.

 ## Week 4, TBD.
 Doodle Poll